 Planned cesarean hysterectomy | Cesarean hysterectomy

 Although a hysterectomy immediately following cesarean delivery is probably easier than performing one later, blood loss is greater.
 For this reason, most surgeons don’t plan cesarean hysterectomies — even when a woman has other conditions that might require a hysterectomy.

 Under certain circumstances, however, a cesarean hysterectomy may be planned.
 This is only done when there is a serious need to do the hysterectomy for reasons unrelated to pregnancy.
 The mother’s health must also be good and her blood count high.
 Otherwise, cesarean hysterectomies are done only in the case of emergency, as in the cases above.

-Probably the most feared complication of C-section deliveries is the formation of blood clots in the mother's legs or pelvic area.
+Probably the most feared complication of cesarean delivery deliveries is the formation of blood clots in the mother’s legs or pelvic area.
 These blood clots can break off and travel to the lungs.
 If this happens, it is called a pulmonary embolism.
 This complication is the leading cause of death among pregnant women in most developed countries.
-Fortunately, the clots usually cause swelling and pain in the legs, and most women bring this to their doctor's attention before the clots travel to the lung.
-If a blood clot is found early, it can be treated with use of a blood thinner (e.g., Coumadin or Warfarin).
+Fortunately, the clots usually cause swelling and pain in the legs, and most women bring this to their doctor’s attention before the clots travel to the lung.
+If a blood clot is found early, it can be treated with use of a blood thinner (such as Coumadin or Warfarin).